pyOpenSci/pyopensci.github.io/_posts/2023-03-22-demystifying-python-packaging.md

 My take away from all of this.
 After hundreds of comments and conversations and after testing the tools, is that Python doesn't have a packaging problem (if you are a user creating a pure Python package).

-Python has a much more human problem where approaches to packaging are simply unclear and not well documented.
-Sure, there are many tricky parts to packaging.
+Python has a much more human problem where approaches to packaging are simply unclear, not well documented and often debated - heavily.
+Sure, there are many tricky parts to packaging - it's not perfect.
 But, we **can** create packages using the given existing tools -- now.

 It's just hard to figure out:

 1. how do you create a package,
 2. which tool should we use, and